2X MATCH: 3X Match Today, your gift is TRIPLED for 3X the impact on lifesaving research.

 Biography

-Alexander Swarbrick, PhD completed his PhD at UNSW, followed by a postdoctoral fellowship with Nobel Laureate J. Michael Bishop at UC San Francisco.
+Alexander Swarbrick, PhD completed his PhD at University of New South Wales, followed by a postdoctoral fellowship with Nobel Laureate J. Michael Bishop at UC San Francisco.
 Dr. Swarbrick studies breast cancers as complex cellular ecosystems, aiming to understand the way that cellular interactions impact tumor behavior.
 He is a leader in the application of single-cell & spatially-resolved ’omics to human disease, which he uses to discover new ways to predict the behavior of a patient’s cancer and novel treatments for patients unlikely to benefit from established therapies.
 Dr Swarbrick is chair of the Cancer Council NSW cancer research committee and co-convenor of the Australian Translational Breast Cancer Research Symposium.

 BCRF Investigator Since